-Regularly adding a dash of spices and herbs to your favorite dishes might put your family’s health at risk, according to new findings from Consumer Reports.
+Regularly adding a dash of spices and herbs to your favorite dishes might put your family’s health at risk, according to recent findings from Consumer Reports.

 Among 15 types of tested dried herbs and spices — 126 individual products from national and private-label brands — roughly one-third had levels of arsenic, lead and cadmium that were high enough “to pose a health concern for children when regularly consumed in typical serving sizes,” CR says.